Tuesday, November 11, 2025

 the last thing i did was scrub the floor, although it had been washed in bursts as i was doing other things (like cleaning the stove). i had also already scrubbed under and behind the fridge and stove, and under the kitchen table.

-i might have bought an actual computer desk for twice the rice of the table, but i instead spent the extra money on building the table into a custom desk, using an industrial side table and a cheap monitor stand.
+i might have bought an actual computer desk for twice the price of the table, but i instead spent the extra money on building the table into a custom desk, using an industrial side table and a cheap monitor stand.

 the table itself was $60 and purchased this month.